Fill your glass in Temecula this season

-As seen from the basket of one of the region’s popular hot air balloon rides, Temecula Valley is a patchwork of rolling hills etched with rows of lush green grapevines and citrus trees.
+As seen from the basket of one of the region’s popular hot air balloon rides in fall, Temecula Valley is a patchwork of rolling hills etched with rows of brightly colored grapevines and citrus trees.
 Serene lakes and ponds, Spanish-style villas and expansive homes dot the landscape, with gently rising, mist-shrouded mountains standing at the periphery.

-Here, a guide to a most satisfying Temecula Valley getaway this season.
+Here, a guide to a most satisfying Temecula Valley getaway.

 Taste fall in full flavor